OSU-Net/cyder/docs/api/intro_curl.rst

 ~~~~~
 exact
 ~~~~~
 Find all rows where the queried field matches the exact query value; case sensitive.
-If you pass the query string parameter ``i_field__exact=Go+Beavs``, it will match fields that contain the value "Go Beavs", but not "go beavs" or "go Beavs".
+If you pass the query string parameter ``i:field__exact=Go+Beavs``, it will match fields that contain the value "Go Beavs", but not "go beavs" or "go Beavs".

 ~~~~~~
 iexact
 ~~~~~~
 Find all rows where the queried field matches the exact query value; case insensitive.
-If you pass the query string parameter ``i_field__iexact=Go+Beavs``, it will match fields that contain the value "Go Beavs", "go beavs", and "go Beavs", as well as any other capitalizations of the string "Go Beavs".
+If you pass the query string parameter ``i:field__iexact=Go+Beavs``, it will match fields that contain the value "Go Beavs", "go beavs", and "go Beavs", as well as any other capitalizations of the string "Go Beavs".

 ~~~~~~~~
 contains
 ~~~~~~~~
 Find all rows where the queried field contains the search value; case sensitive.
-If you pass the query string parameter ``i_field__contains=Beav``, it will match fields that contain the value "Go Beavs", "I love the Beavs", and "Go Beavers!", but not "go beavs", "I love the beavs", or "Go beavers!"
+If you pass the query string parameter ``i:field__contains=Beav``, it will match fields that contain the value "Go Beavs", "I love the Beavs", and "Go Beavers!", but not "go beavs", "I love the beavs", or "Go beavers!"

 ~~~~~~~~~
 icontains
 ~~~~~~~~~
 Find all rows where the queried field contains the search value; case sensitive.
-If you pass the query string parameter ``i_field__icontains=Beav``, it will match fields that contain the value "Go Beavs", "I love the Beavs", "Go Beavers!", "go beavs", "I love the beavs", and "Go beavers!", as well as any other string containing the search value, regardless of case.
+If you pass the query string parameter ``i:field__icontains=Beav``, it will match fields that contain the value "Go Beavs", "I love the Beavs", "Go Beavers!", "go beavs", "I love the beavs", and "Go beavers!", as well as any other string containing the search value, regardless of case.

 ~~
 gt